eavam/scankeeper-promo/src/markdown/privacy-policy.md

 If you wish to exercise any of these rights, please contact us.

+### GDPR/UK GDPR Information

+- Legal bases include consent, contract performance, compliance with legal obligations, and legitimate interests.
+- You have the right to lodge a complaint with your local supervisory authority.
+A list of EU authorities is available at https://edpb.europa.eu/about-edpb/about-edpb/members_en.

+### California Residents (CCPA/CPRA)

+- You have the rights to know, delete, correct, and to limit use/disclosure of sensitive information, subject to exceptions.
+- We do not sell your personal information.
+If we engage in sharing for cross-context behavioral advertising, you may opt out by adjusting your device advertising settings or contacting us.

 <h2 id="children-privacy">8.
 Children's Privacy</h2>

 Our Application is not intended for use by children under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we can take necessary actions.